Reach-In Temperature Controls

 - Constant cut in (Digital) – These work the same as the electromechanical control, but they typically have two probes one to be located in the coil and one to be located in the return air stream.
 They tend to have more features that are available, such as an added defrost cycle based off time (every four hours, every six hours, etc.…..) while still using box temperature as a fail-safe.
 For example, say the control has a defrost every four hours if the coil temperature comes above a pre-determined temp say 40 degrees the control will terminate the defrost.
 The controls can also shut off the evaporator fan motors during the off cycle to save energy and reduce warm is intrusion into the unit.
 These types of controls are on many HC (Hydrocarbon) units being built today.

 - Universal electromechanical – these typically have one sensing bulb that you mount in the return air stream and they turn on and off via the temp setting.

 - Universal digital – These are usually aftermarket controls and can have several different control strategies and can usually be customized to do anything, from heating to cooling to defrost depending on the manufacturer.

-Something to understand is that reach in refrigerators are usually designed to perform in a certain environment and if something changes such as the ambient temp in that environment, or if doors are left open.
+Something to understand is that reach in refrigerators is usually designed to perform in a certain environment and if something changes such as the ambient temp in that environment, or if doors are left open.
 The box will not perform correctly, I suggest you take a step back before you start throwing parts at a reach in and evaluate the environment you may find your problem there!

 As always I suggest “Commercial Refrigeration for Air Conditioning Technicians” by Dick Wirz as the bible for refrigeration training